gumberss/FinanceControlinatorDocs/Features/Identity/v1/Identity Architecture.md

 ### So far, we authenticate in the app
 ### Now we need to make the user see only they data
 1.Add userId claim to JWT
-1. Create a table user in each microservice that keep the user id
+1. Create the user table in each microservice that keep the user id
 	- For expense microservice now as example
 2. Segregate data for each user, filtering queries by user
 	- For expense microservice now as example